Stryker Hip Recall

 The recall involved a number of lots manufactured before 2011 and included a potential 42,000 units.
 In May 2018, the recall was expanded to include additional lots manufactured between 2002 and 2011.
 Recent published studies have shown symptoms and failures of these metal heads may occur, even in lots not covered in the affected Stryker recall.

 Stryker had previously manufactured another hip device which was used with the LFIT V40 Femoral heads, the Accolade TMZF which had also resulted in a number of injuries.
-Three temporary recalls were issued between 2009 and 2013 due to packaging and manufacturing issues but the device remains on the market and may also corrode in the same manner as other models.
+Three temporary recalls were issued between 2009 and 2013 due to packaging and manufacturing issues but the device remains on the market with ceramic head.

 Faulty Stryker Hip Design